 A public manifesto on diversity summarizes the company's clear position on the subject.
 It materializes Comerc's willingness to treat this important topic with respect.
 Diversity has been a recurring subject in training programs, lectures and meetings with all employees, including the company's leadership.
-Humans.
-We are born without breastplates, claws or fangs.
-Fragile beings.

 We soon discovered that, as a group, we could survive.

 That together we would be stronger -- as we are.

 We add experiences, intelligences and opinions, because, of course, we are different.